 Barnard is an amazing campus located in the Pacific Beach area.
 Our school is equipped with wireless internet access throughout the school.
-It has seven permanent buildings that house 20 classrooms, the administrative office, nurse's office, auditorium, cafeteria, a new modern school library, and support rooms.
+It has four permanent buildings that house 20 classrooms, which include a preschool classroom, the administrative office, nurse's office, auditorium, cafeteria, a new modern school library, and support rooms.
 The site also has seven portables that house seven classrooms.
 It has spacious classrooms with large windows that provide natural lighting.
 Barnard also has a covered lunch arbor.
 Kindergarten, primary, and upper-grade students each have a spacious playground with a modern play structure.
-Barnard also shares a well-maintained sports field with the City of San Diego, in which our campus has sole access during the school day.
+Barnard shares a well-maintained sports field with the City of San Diego, in which our campus has sole access during the school day.